A Realistic Retelling of Journey to the West?

 12. The group receives the scriptures directly from the Buddha in the Western Paradise of India and are magically transported back to China.

-13. After performing the grand mass, Xuanzang and his disciples are magically returned to the Western Paradise, where they receive an elevation in spiritual rank (ch.
+13. Xuanzang and his disciples are immediately whisked away from China upon delivery of the sutras, leaving the mass to be performed by someone else.
+The group is returned to the Western Paradise, where they receive an elevation in spiritual rank (ch.
 100) (Wu & Yu, 2012).

 Fig. 1 – A print of the literary Xuanzang from a Qing-era edition of Journey to the West (larger version).
 Originally found on Wikimedia Commons.
 Fig. 2 – An anonymous 14th-century Japanese painting of the historical Xuanzang on the road to India (larger version).
 Originally found on Wikipedia.